Ectoplasm™

 3. System clock measurement failures abort with EXIT_FAILURE, although fallback RNG requests may be preferred.

-4. HPC implementations may require magnitude procedure tuning.
+5. Some HPC implementations may require persistent entropy health monitoring and magnitude procedure tuning.